-Reserve Bank of India (RBI) uses this tool, Monetary policy to keep a hold of the money supply by controlling the interest rates.
-They do this by changing the interest rates and maintaining a balance between the growth and inflation.
+Reserve Bank of India (RBI) uses this tool to control the money supply by controlling the interest rates.
+They do this by changing the interest rates and maintaining a balance between growth and inflation.
 Every country’s central bank is responsible for fixing these interest rates.

 How does RBI policy affect stock market?

-Particularly, high interest rates means the borrowing rates are high (for corporations).
-High interest rates for corporates make it difficult for them to borrow easily and grow economically.
-If corporations don’t grow, the economy slows down.
+High-interest rates mean the borrowing rates are high (for corporations).
+High-interest rates for corporates make it difficult for them to borrow easily and grow economically.
+If corporations do not grow economy slows down.

-On the contrary, Low interest rates, means borrowing becomes easier for corporations and consumers.
+On the contrary, Low-interest rates mean borrowing becomes easier for corporations and consumers.
 With more borrowing potential, the sellers can spend more and are more likely to increase prices which further causes inflation.

-Thus to avoid any of the above situations, the RBI considers all the factors and sets a few key rates, such as Repo Rate, Reverse Repo Rate, Cash Reserve Ratio, etc. which helps them maintain and balance between the growth and inflation.
+Thus, to avoid the above situations, the RBI considers all the factors and sets a few key rates, such as Repo Rate, Reverse Repo Rate, Cash Reserve Ratio, etc. It helps RBI to maintain the balance between growth and inflation.
 Any imbalance in these rates can disintegrate the economy.

 Key RBI rates that you need to track are as follows:

 Repo Rate – The rate at which RBI lends money to other banks is called the repo rate.
-A high repo rate, means the cost of borrowing is high, and this leads the economy to grow at a slow pace.
-Currently, RBI has kept the repo rate unchanged at 4 per cent.
-RBI increasing the repo rates is not a good news for the banks.
+A high repo rate means the cost of borrowing is high.
+This leads the economy to grow at a slow pace.
+Currently, RBI has kept the repo rate unchanged at 4 percent.
+RBI increasing the repo rates is not good news for the banks.

 Reverse repo rate – Reverse Repo Rate is the rate at which the RBI borrows funds from the commercial banks in the country.
-When there is excess liquidity in the market, the banks benefit out of the reverse repo rate by receiving interest for their holdings with the central bank.
+Due to excess liquidity in the market, the banks benefit from the reverse repo rate by receiving interest for their holdings with the central bank.
 In return, the RBI offers attractive interest rates to them.
-However, when banks choose to lend money to the RBI instead of the corporate entity, the banking system’s supply of money reduces.
-An increase in reverse repo rate is not great for the economy as it tightens the supply of money.
+However, when banks lend money to the RBI instead of the corporate entity, the banking system’s money supply reduces.
+An increase in the reverse repo rate is not good for the economy as it tightens the money supply.

-Cash reserve ratio (CRR) – CRR is the amount of funds that all the banks have to mandatorily maintain with RBI.
-The amount of funds that they maintain is dependent on the CRR.
-If CRR increases, then the banks need to maintain more funds with the RBI and that much more money is removed from the system, which is not very good for the economy.
+Cash reserve ratio (CRR) – CRR is the number of funds that all the banks have to maintain with RBI.
+The number of funds they keep depends on the CRR.
+If CRR increases, banks need to keep more funds with the RBI.
+And that amount of money is removed from the system, which is not very good for the economy.

-Inflation is a multidimensional concept which plays an important role in all the sectors.
-This is another important factor affecting share prices in the stock market.
-Inflation basically represents an increase in the prices of commodities and services in any market.
-Increasing inflation erodes the purchasing power of money and harms the money value.
-Hence Inflation effects the stock market prices significantly.
-Inflation is usually measured using certain index values.
+Inflation is a multidimensional concept and another factor affecting the share price.
+It represents an increase in the prices of commodities and services in any market.
+It erodes the purchasing power of money and harms the money value.
+Thus it affects the stock market prices significantly.
+Inflation is usually measured using the following index values: Inflation is usually measured using certain index values.